antiboredom/detourning-the-web/README.md

 ### Week 6 - Mar 2
 * Creating your own API/service
-* Presenting your work on the web
+* Putting your work on the web
+	* Backend with Flask
+	* Frontend with vue.js
 * TBD

 ####WEEK 6 HOMEWORK